Lausanne Vaud, Switzerland Travel Guide

 Major train stations, airports, and more recent public transport vehicles demonstrate accessible design.
 Ramps, elevators, and wide entrances are common.

 The M2 Metro line in Lausanne is modern and fully accessible, with elevators at all stations, making navigating the city simpler for those with mobility aids.
-Many city buses are low-floor.
+Many city bus travel is inexpensive-floor.

 Guide dogs are generally permitted in public places and on public transport.
-Some public transportation services and major attractions may display audio guides or tactile maps for visitors with visual impairments.
+Some public transport services and key attractions may display audio guides or tactile maps for visitors with visual impairments.

 SBB (Swiss Federal Railways) displays detailed accessibility information online.
 Consult the Lausanne Tourisme office or their website for specific accessibility details.